Descriptors

 Properties

-Descriptors can also be created using property()
+Descriptors can also be created using property() type.

-It is easy to create a descriptor for any attribute using property()
+It is easy to create a descriptor for any attribute using property().

 Syntax of defining a Property